 Microbial genomes harbor tremendous diversity at the gene level even within closely related taxonomic groups.
 Microbes exchange DNA, with each other and with viruses, and can also take up DNA from other sources in the environment.
 Microbial ecosystems, therefore, are an evolving social network of interacting and mobile genes with the capacity for tremendous functional plasticity.

-Specifically, we seek to understand why the same clinical intervention or condition -- for example administration of an anti cancer drug or infection with a pathogen -- can lead to different outcomes in individual patients.
-We focus on the role of the microbiome in clinical outcomes.
-To this end, we study the evolutionary and metabolic influence of mobile DNA pools, including phage, extracellular vesicles, and variability islands capable of rapidly moving through taxonomically diverse microbial groups.
+We seek to understand why the same clinical intervention or condition -- for example administration of a drug or infection with a pathogen -- can lead to different outcomes in individual patients.
+We focus on the role of the microbiome in clinical outcomes, in particular we try to predict how an individual's gut will metabolize a drug.

 We have positions available for: